 RNA viruses are among the most simple organisms on Earth.
 For virologists, RNA viruses are a great model to test many of biology's unknowns, their molecular precision and simplicity fascinate us!
 But we must not forget that many viruses are the cause of severe diseases in humans, animals and plants.
-So RNA viruses are both models and targets, as they cause the majority of existing and emerging infectious diseases: polio, influenza, measles, SARS, hepatitis C, dengue, chikungunya, Ebola, Foot and Mouth Disease, West Nile, and many more.
+So RNA viruses are both models and targets, as they cause the majority of existing and emerging infectious diseases: polio, influenza, Zika, MERS, dengue, chikungunya, Ebola, Foot and Mouth Disease, West Nile, and many more.

 RNA viruses mutate, A lot

 Higher organisms, including humans, store their genetic information as DNA, a very stable nucleic acid that is proofread and corrected every time it is copied.
 This means that large volumes of information can be saved without serious mistakes.
 RNA viruses, on the other hand, store information as RNA, a less reliable, error-prone version.
 This RNA is used as a template to make thousands of copies without proofreading.
 In result, the message quickly changes through mutations, additions or deletions.
 Mutations often result in non-sense instructions that can kill a virus, but can sometimes make the virus better at infecting, transmitting, or escaping our immune responses.